 Aston Martin is one of the most prestigious British car brands of all time.
 From James Bond to Le Mans, Casino Square and the Monaco Grand Prix, you’re often hard-pressed to find a sportscar brand as iconic.
 And their V8 Vantage GT3 is, naturally, one of the front-runners and fan-favourite cars in Assetto Corsa Competizione.
 So let’s jump under the hood of this car and find out what makes it tick!

-Introduction to the Aston Martin V8 Vantage GT3
+Introduction To The Aston Martin V8 Vantage GT3

 A front-engined behemoth powered by a beefy 4-litre V8 twin-turbo, the Aston Martin is an excellent first car for people starting out in ACC.
 With up to 120L of fuel and a size that’s a blend of compact enough to be a good car to attack with and big enough to not be unstable on the kerbs, it’s a car that’s fantastic to work with.